FORTNA Solution Design Guiding Principles | FORTNA

 3. We design from the ground up – we do not use the “Rolodex” method of design

 In every project we establish design requirements and then apply the FORTNA design methodology to arrive at the solution that meets or exceeds every requirement, including requirements related to ROI/business case.
-Each design is unique to every client.
+Each design is unique to every customer.
 Such an approach minimizes risk in that key tipping or feasibility points are not missed and the result is an optimal design that is implementable.

 4. We will determine the best methodology for an operation before considering technology.